Dale Earnhardt Jr. makes NASCAR Hall of Fame

-CHARLOTTE, N.C. — Dale Earnhardt Jr. will be inducted to the NASCAR Hall of Fame.
+CHARLOTTE, N.C. — Dale Earnhardt Jr. has been inducted into the NASCAR Hall of Fame.

-The 45-year-old from Kannapolis joins his father, the late Dale Earnhardt Sr., who was inducted to the Hall of Fame’s inaugural class in 2010.
+The 45-year-old from Kannapolis, North Carolina joins his father, the late Dale Earnhardt Sr., who was inducted to the Hall of Fame’s inaugural class in 2010.

 Earnhardt Jr. retired from full-time Cup Series racing in 2017 but still runs several XFinity Series each season.